carlos-a-g-h/aimgin-the-appimage-installer/README.md

 ### Size comparisons

-For the following real test I had two SQUASHFS filesystems
+For the following real test I had two SQUASHFS filesystems, each holding two different versions of the same OS

-- File A, "asere.squashfs" has AppImages directly copied inside it, these are normal AppImage files and they are not decompressed
+- File A, "asere.squashfs" (older version) has AppImages directly copied inside it, these are normal AppImage files and they are not decompressed

-- File B, "asere-2026-05-22.squashfs" has all of its AppImages decompressed
+- File B, "asere-2026-05-22.squashfs" (most recent version) has all of its AppImages decompressed

 In the following picture, I'm comparing the disk space occupied by two SQUASHFS filesystems